What the silly season is

 Why the 2026 driver market was so dramatic

-The 2026 driver market was shaped by two massive moves: Lewis Hamilton's transfer from Mercedes to Ferrari, and the entry of Cadillac as a new team needing two drivers.
-Hamilton's move created a domino effect, opening the Mercedes seat that Andrea Kimi Antonelli filled.
+The 2026 driver market was shaped by two major moves: Lewis Hamilton's widely reported transfer from Mercedes to Ferrari, and the entry of Cadillac as a new team needing two drivers.
+Hamilton's move created a domino effect, opening the Mercedes seat that Andrea Kimi Antonelli reportedly filled.
 Cadillac's entry created two more seats, attracting veterans like Sergio Perez and Valtteri Bottas who were looking for a fresh start.

 The 2026 silly season was one of the most active in recent memory, with more than half the grid changing teams or roles.
 For fans, it was the most exciting driver market in years.
 For teams, it was a reminder that in F1, the driver lineup is never truly settled.